newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-entity-id.md

 formName: BA-8
 ---

-You will need an `Entity ID Number|mvc-entity-id` from the New Jersey Motor Vehicle Commission (MVC) for any transactions related to your commercial vehicles.
+You will need a `New Jersey Motor Vehicle Commission (MVC) Entity ID Number|mvc-entity-id` from the for any transactions related to your commercial vehicles.

 ---